gbateson/moodle-datafield_admin/README.txt

     7. Click the "Save changes" button at the bottom of the page.

-    8. If necessary, you may need to further edit the field in order to complete further settings for selected subtype
+    8. If necessary, you may need to further edit the field in order to complete specific settings for the selected subtype